Below are books I either wrote or edited, or even a fun combination of both, plus anthologies featuring my work. More to come…

 ANOKA consists of six short stories, 140 pages, 21k words

 Welcome to Anoka, Minnesota, a small city just outside of the Twin Cities dubbed “The Halloween Capital of the World” since 1937.
 Here before you lie several tales involving bone collectors, pagan witches, werewolves, skeletal bison, and cloned children.
 It is up to you to decipher between fact and fiction as the author has woven historical facts into his narratives.
 With his debut horror collection, Cheyenne and Arapaho author Shane Hawk explores themes of family, grief, loneliness, and identity through the lens of indigenous life.

-Click here to reveal content warnings
+Click here for Anoka content warnings

 - Animal death